-Australia's Josh Hazlewood took five wickets as England collapsed to just 67 all out on the second day of the third Ashes Test at Headingley on Friday.
+England were dismissed for just 67 on the second day of the third Ashes Test against Australia at Headingley on Friday.

 All-rounder Ben Stokes came into this match following an unbeaten 115 in the second innings at Lord’s.